Occupational Therapy Assistant

 • Students considering transfer to an Occupational Therapy program are encouraged to choose HST 111 or HST 112 as electives.

 • Abnormal Psychology (PSY 255), and Child Development (PSY 252) are not required, but are recommended.
 Both courses are required for transfer to become a Registered Occupational Therapist.
-Modern language and American Sign Language is a beneficial skill in many practice settings.
+World language and American Sign Language is a beneficial skill in many practice settings.

 • Many General Education courses are available nights, weekends, online and at satellite campuses.